zhenorzz/squirrel/README.md

     (which should produce the same query plan as the tuple version)

 ## Breaking changes in comparison to the original [github.com/Masterminds/squirrel](https://github.com/Masterminds/squirrel)

-### Removed all database interaction methods.
-Only query building functions are left

-Squirrel is now a pure SQL query builder.
-For database interaction, use:

-- Sqlizer.ToSql() to get the SQL query and arguments.
-- `database/sql`, <https://github.com/jackc/pgx>, etc. for executing queries.
-- <https://github.com/georgysavva/scany> for scanning rows into structs.

 ### Changes in the `Case` method